Is Bacterial Infection Dangerous?

 Apart from these symptoms, you might also suffer other signs & symptoms of bacterial infections.

-Before the infection turns into a dangerous condition, it is better to schedule an appointment with the doctor.
+Before the infection becomes dangerous, it is better to schedule an appointment with the doctor.

-You must know that severe bacterial infection is the main cause of death in hospitals & other healthcare settings.
+You must know that severe bacterial infection is the leading cause of death in hospitals & other healthcare settings.

-Bacteria can enter inside your body through wounds as well as surgery sites.
+Bacteria can enter your body through wounds and surgery sites.

-This further makes you suffer from dangerous bacterial infections like pneumonia, urinary tract, bloodstream, and abdominal infection.
+This further makes you suffer from dangerous bacterial infections like pneumonia, urinary tract, bloodstream, and abdominal infections.

 What causes bacterial infection?